 Insert an Excel VBA function: Using MacroOptions method

-In our above example, I’ve used Insert Function dialog box to add a function description.
-I shall use now MacroOptions method to do the same thing, additionally I’ll also add description of the arguments what is not possible using Insert Function dialog box.
+In our above example, I’ve used the Insert Function dialog box to add a function description.
+I shall use now the MacroOptions method to do the same thing, additionally I’ll also add a description of the arguments that are not possible using the Insert Function dialog box.